Distribution-free Deviation Bounds and The Role of Domain Knowledge in Learning via Model Selection with Cross-validation Risk Estimation: Model selection in Statistical Learning

-\begin{remark} We assume that the supremum in \eqref{typeIe} is $(\Omega,\mathcal{S})$-measurable, so it is meaningful to calculate probabilities of events which involve it.
-We also assume throughout this paper that this supremum, over any fixed $\mathcal{M} \in \mathbb{C}(\mathcal{H}),$ is also $(\Omega,\mathcal{S})$-measurable. \end{remark}
+\begin{remark} We assume that the suprema in \eqref{typeIe} are $(\Omega,\mathcal{S})$-measurable, so it is meaningful to calculate probabilities of events which involve them.
+We also assume throughout this paper that these suprema, over any fixed $\mathcal{M} \in \mathbb{C}(\mathcal{H}),$ are also $(\Omega,\mathcal{S})$-measurable. \end{remark}